-During 2021, total domestic disbursements was \$86.3 million, of which 76.8 percent was from the issuance of securities and 23.2 percent from new loans.
+During 2021, total domestic disbursements was \$86.3 million; of which 76.8 percent was from the issuance of securities and 23.2 percent was from new loans contracted.
 There was no new debt contracted by any Public Corporations during 2021.
 The vast majority of the Public Corporations serviced their debt obligations on a timely basis as they became due.
-This led to a decrease of 3.6 percent in disbursed outstanding debt attributed to this category.
+This led to a decrease of 3.6 percent in disbursed outstanding debt attributed to public corporations.